 Adults and kids normally have various ways of manifesting their struggles, and being aware of the signs and reacting to them is a great way of managing the situation.
 Adults usually try to avoid the truth of their dysfunctional family by drowning themselves to work intentionally, always going out for drinks after work, spending more time with their sports or other hobbies so that they have fewer hours at home.
 Obviously, among the more evident signs are substance abuse and infidelity.

-Teenagers are inclined to manage their problems by playing video games to avoid listening to arguments and conflicts within the other family members.
+Teenagers are inclined to manage their problems by playing video games to avoid listening to arguments and conflicts with other family members.
 They are overly focused on their phones, often active on social media, turn to alcohol or drugs, and sleep too little or too much.

 Young children are the toughest to perceive when they feel depressed or anxious or going through a dilemma, so observing their overall behavior is recommended.
 If you notice that they’re more withdrawn than usual and do not join in family conversations, this might be a cause for concern.
 Conversely, the child expresses how they feel through negative behavior and frequent tantrums.
 Consult a counselor if your child is clearly starting to behave differently without a certain cause, for example, a physical disease.